lightrush/framework-laptop-formula/README.md

 ### `touchpad-suspend-workaround`

 The `touchpad-suspend-workaround` state applies a workaround for the occasional touchpad (driver?) malfunction after suspend.
 It adds a hook to the systemd's sleep system which unloads the `i2c_hid` kernel module prior to suspend and loads it back on resume.
 This is new and I haven't confirmed if it resolves the issue but so far I haven't encountered it after adding it.

+### `vmware-graphics-acceleration`

+The `vmware-graphics-acceleration` state enables 3D acceleration in VMware Workstation (Player) if its config file was found in the user's directory specified by `desktop_user`, [see](#apply-user-specific-states).
+The state is a no-op in case a config file wasn't found or `desktop_user` was not defined.

 ## Credits